TwiztedDesign/vff-extension-boilerplate/README.md

 ## Build
     npm run build

-This will generate the file /dist/tacoExt.js.
+This will generate the file /dist/vff-ext.js.
-Include this in your html file after you include the taco script
+Include this in your html file after you include the vff script

 ### usage examples
 To check out the examples, uncomment the require statements in the index.html